 In Conclusion…

-There are some great options out there for affordable lightweight ebikes!
-The two lightest bikes on our lineup are the Ride1Up Roadster V2 and the Propella Mini both coming in at 33 lbs.
-The Roadster is a class 3 with a throttle while the Mini is a class 1.
-Aside from sharing the title for the lightest ebike on our list, the Mini also ties in for the most affordable ebike currently listed for only $799.
+There are some great contenders out there for the best lightweight ebikes!
+The lightest bikes on our lineup are the Ride1Up Roadster V2, the Ride1Up CF Racer1, and the Propella Mini.
+Aside from sharing the title for the lightest ebikes on our list, the Mini also ties in for the most affordable ebike currently listed for only $799.
 The Lectric XP Lite is the other ebike coming in at only $799, what a deal!
 The Lectric XP Lite is the only folding bike on today’s lineup.

 For rider height range, the Vvolt Alpha and Alpha S really shine with a huge rider height range going from 4’9″ all the way up to 6’4″.
 It is also the only bike on the lineup offering a drive belt instead of a chain.
 The frames are offered in high-step or step-through options.